glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 They were not, however, especially convincing footwear for a mysterious city gentleman.

-Harry consulted Raphael’s itinerary.
-His flight departed the following morning, leaving him several hours to explore.
+Harry studied Raphael’s itinerary.
+Only one stage of his cousin’s homeward route remained: an aeroplane flight across the border.

+With the help of the hotel clerk, Harry booked a seat on a flight to Raphael’s home city the following morning.
+That left him the rest of the day to explore.

 Before long, he found a shoemaker whose window displayed rows of polished shoes.
 Some were pointed, some were buckled and some appeared far too delicate to risk upon an actual street.